Composite Fillings West Linn, OR

 Q. What are the advantages of composite vs. amalgam fillings?

 A. The biggest advantages of composite vs. amalgam fillings is that composite tooth-colored fillings do not stand out.
 If you have a cavity and need a filling, you can select a restoration that stands out when you smile or one that blends in.
 Patients do not have to worry about other people noticing the tooth-colored fillings.
 Another advantage is not having any mercury in the filling and decreasing the risk of other health risks.
-To learn more about this option, call 503-635-4493 and schedule an appointment with our West Linn, OR dental office.
+To learn more about this option, call 503-635-4493 and schedule an appointment with our cosmetic dentist at our West Linn, OR dental office.

 Q. How are composite fillings used?